Andy Dalton, Bengals Continue Regression with Embarrassing Week 1 Dud

 Andy Dalton, Bengals Continue Regression with Embarrassing Week 1 DudSeptember 10, 2017

-The Cincinnati Bengals are not a good football team, and Andy Dalton is not a good starting quarterback.
+The Cincinnati Bengals are not a good football team, and Andy Dalton—who signed a six-year, $96 million contract extension in 2014—is not a good starting quarterback.
 It's that simple, and Dalton and his teammates provided us with plenty of evidence Sunday.

 At home against a banged-up, beatable division rival, Dalton completed just 16 of 31 passes and committed five turnovers (four interceptions and a fumble) as the Baltimore Ravens hammered the Bengals 20-0.
 It was the second-lowest-rated game of the 29-year-old's career, and it marked the first time in over a decade that a team was shut out at home in its season opener.